keriati/2048/README.md

 The app is using `npm` as package manager.

-The following tools are set up for code quality:
+The following tools are set up for code and functional quality:

  - ESLint
  - Prettier
  - TypeScript
  - Vitest
+ - React Testing Library

+The project uses `strict-type-checked` eslint TypeScript rules.
+It also has a high unit test coverage.
+The main business logic is decoupled from the view layer, making it reusable.

+## License

+This project is open source and available under the MIT License.
+Copyright 2024 Attila Kerekes